materialscloud-org/big-map-archive-api-client/README.md

 # big-map-archive-api-client

 > This is a command line client to interact with BIG-MAP Archive data repositories.
+> Use version 1.1.0 to connect to the BIG-MAP Archive version with invenioRDM v9.
+> Use version 1.1.2 to connect to the BIG-MAP Archive version with invenioRDM v12.

 ## Table of contents